xl4kj/doc-ci-cd-workflow-playground/versione-corrente/en/_sources/wallet-provider-endpoint.rst.txt

       - REQUIRED.
 Credential type value MUST be an HTTPS URL String and it MUST be set to ``wallet.atestation.example/v1.0``.
       - Section 3.2.2.2 `SD-JWT-VC`_.
     * - **_sd**
       - REQUIRED.
-String containing the hash algorithm used by the Wallet Provider to generate the digests.
+JSON array containing a list of all disclusure's digests.
       - `SD-JWT`_.
-    * - **sd_alg**
+    * - **_sd_alg**
       - REQUIRED.
-JSON array containing a list of the signing algorithms (alg values) supported.
+String containing the hash algorithm used by the Wallet Provider to generate the disclusure's digests.
       - `SD-JWT`_.
     * - **sub**
       - REQUIRED.
 Identifier of the Wallet Instance which is the thumbprint of the Wallet Attestation JWK.